SeabookChen/seabookchen.net/_posts/2013-05-10-setup-jekyll-on-windows.md

     **Alternatives**: "python" here can also be "ruby", "gem" or "easy_install", etc.

-    **Possible Reason**: The PATH for that particular program has not been set correctly.
+    **Possible Reason**: PATH for that particular program has not been set correctly.

     **Possible Solution**: Add the program to the PATH manually, see the steps below{% footnote 1 %}.
     > 1. Hold Win and press Pause.